FadriPestalozzi/WeekdayWallpaperChanger/README.md

 # Weekday Wallpaper Changer for Windows 11

-**Change your desktop wallpaper automatically, based on the weekday — no manual fiddling required.**
+Customize your desktop wallpaper based on the current weekday — no manual fiddling required.

 ## Table of Contents